vincenteof/vincenteof-obsidian/200 - Materials/210 - X/How is XPL manipulated in hyperliquid.md

 # How is XPL manipulated in hyperliquid

 XPL is lanuched in pre-market in hyperliquid, and some attacker manipulated the price and made a lot of profit.
 I think this could only be done in pre-market because there is no external pirce to look up, and once the attacker control the order, he can easily wipe up all his counterparty.
-In pre-market, basically long
+In pre-market, basically long has advantage over short, so the shorter cannot put infinite money to it.

 # References
 https://x.com/aoke_quant/status/1960503917319741677